-All Medical College of Wisconsin cardiac surgeons are board-certified and highly skilled and experienced in performing cardiac operations.
+Medical College of Wisconsin cardiac surgeons are experts in performing all forms of coronary artery bypass graft surgery.

 Coronary Artery Bypass Grafting (CABG) involves removing healthy arteries and/or veins from one part of the body and attaching or grafting them to the coronary artery to restore blood flow to the heart.